 Capabilities to Reach the Goal

-In addition to stating the goal, the document describes 31 activities, called core capabilities, that address the greatest risks to the nation.
+In addition to stating the goal, the National Preparedness Goal describes 32 activities, called core capabilities, that address the greatest risks to the nation.

 Each of these core capabilities is tied to a capability target.
 These targets recognize that everyone needs the flexibility to determine how they apply their resources, based on the threats that are most relevant to them and their communities.
-A Midwestern city, for example, may determine they are at high risk for a catastrophic tornado.
-As a result, they could set a target to have a certain number of shelters in place.
+A Midwestern city, for example, may determine it is at high risk for a catastrophic tornado.
+As a result, the city could set a target to have a certain number of shelters in place.
 The same applies across all potential risks, understanding that each risk is different; therefore, each target is different.